Hair Salon Financing: 6 Options for Your Business

 You could use a line of credit or a short-term business loan from OnDeck to cover salon expenses.
-Loans are available in amounts ranging from $5,000 to $500,000 with repayment terms from three months to three years.
+Loans are available in amounts ranging from $5,000 to $500,000 with repayment terms from 3 to 36 months.
 You could receive funds in one to three days after being approved.

 For smaller financing needs, OnDeck’s line of credit is available up to $100,000 with weekly repayment terms.
 OnDeck could also fund a line of credit in one to three days after approval.

 To qualify for a loan or line of credit, OnDeck requires one year in business, at least $100,00 in annual revenue and a personal credit score of at least 600.